Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- context (context) - id of the context with objects;
+- objects (variable) - id of the context with objects;
-- scripts (string / string vector) - paths to the scripts, their purpose depends from “source” parameter.
+- scripts (variable / string vector) - paths to the scripts, their purpose depends from “source” parameter.

 ## rbind

 **Syntax**

-rbind *context*
+rbind *objects*

 **Description**